stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 trials made it clear that little could be accomplished without considerable motion; and it did not surprise me when, after one especially energetic struggle, I began to feel the coils of falling rope as they piled up about me and upon me.
-Obviously, I thought, the Bedouins had felt my movements and released their end of the rope; hastening no doubt to the temple&rsquo;s true entrance to lie murderously in wait for me.
-The prospect was not pleasing&mdash;but I had faced worse in my time without flinching, and would not flinch now.
+Obviously, I thought, the Bedouins had felt my movements and released their end of the rope; hastening no doubt to the temple's true entrance to lie murderously in wait for me.
+The prospect was not pleasing--but I had faced worse in my time without flinching, and would not flinch now.
 At present I must first of all free myself of bonds, then trust to ingenuity to escape from the temple unharmed.
 It is curious how implicitly I had come to believe myself in the old temple of Khephren beside the Sphinx,